How to track business expenses: a complete guide for 2026

 Can you write off 100% of business expenses?

 Most ordinary and necessary business expenses are fully deductible, but some categories have limits.
-Meals are typically 50% deductible, and vehicle expenses require specific documentation.
+Business meals are typically 50% deductible, and employer-provided on-site meals are fully non-deductible starting in 2026.
+Vehicle expenses require specific documentation.
 Check IRS guidelines or consult a tax professional for your situation.

 How long should I keep business expense records?